natcap/invest.users-guide/source/crop_production.rst

         |-- phosphorus.tif
         |-- potash.tif

 9. **Irrigation Map (Raster)**  Required for Regression Yield Function.
 A GDAL-supported raster representing whether irrigation occurs or not.
 A zero value indicates that no irrigation occurs.
 A one value indicates that irrigation occurs.
-The Irrigation Map should have the same dimensions and projection as the provided Crop Manangement Scenario Map.
+The Irrigation Map should have the same dimensions and projection as the provided Crop Management Scenario Map.

   +---+---+
   |int|int|